 you can’t put glitter on your face, but you can sneak a little in the hair depending on age and occasion; this is the colouring of figure skating outfits, after all; or just use jewelry, but sparkly sparkly, Swarovski, not pearl/coral/jade/turquoise which don’t feel glassy and twinkly

 use glitter in nail polish but keep it delicate, like winking; there is huge delicacy in Bright Spring that more aggressive cosmetic effects don’t respect

 more definition of features from skin (a form of contrast)

 more distance between light and dark colours

 Will the face look wet or oily?
-No colouring will in right colour because the whites that the color brings out in the face don’t exceed your own.
+No colouring will in right colour because the whites that the colour brings out in the face don’t exceed your own.
 That’s part of the magic.
-When lights get lighter than your own, which can happen for a variety of reasons in wrong colour, there seems to be a random too-shiny white light bouncing all over, which looks a little greasy.
+When lights get lighter than your own, which can happen for a variety of reasons in wrong colour, there seems to be a random too-shiny white light bouncing all over, which looks a little greasy or sweaty.

 What your makeup looks like in pans is only how you see it.
 The rest of us see it painted right on top of your own colours.
 When you and your product are a match, your appearance has rhyme and reason.
 I promise you, with only your empowerment in my heart, you look better than good.

 Recap: The skin is dewy, setting up highlights.
 The features are fresh, lively, distinguished from the skin by being very colourful, moist, and vibrant.